List of deaths at the Berlin Wall: Legal cases

 Many of those involved in the killings at the Berlin Wall were investigated in a number of legal proceedings.
 Trials investigated border guards and senior political officials for their responsibility for the killings, some of which were believed to be unlawful.

 Members of the National Defence Council, the political group responsible for the policies regarding the Berlin Wall, and the Socialist Unity Party of Germany (SED) were brought to court in the 1990s.
 In 1997 Egon Krenz, who had in 1989 become the last Communist leader of East Germany, was sentenced to six-and-a-half years in prison for the manslaughter of four Germans who were shot while attempting to cross the Berlin Wall.
 Other men to be given jail sentences include the Defence Minister at the time, Heinz Kessler, his deputy Fritz Streletz, Günter Schabowski and Günther Kleiber.

 In November 2009 an interview with Kessler showed that he believed the Wall should never have been removed:

 I deplore the fact that East Germans were shot while trying to flee westward, but the Berlin Wall served a useful purpose.
 It contributed to a polarisation between the two blocs, but it also gave a certain stability to their relationship.
 While the Wall was standing, there was peace.
 Today there's hardly a place that isn't in flames.
 Were you ever in East Germany?
 It was a wonderful country!

 Two other key members of the National Defence Council, chairman Erich Honecker and Stasi leader Erich Mielke, were also investigated.
 However, during the trial both men were seriously ill and the court controversially decided to drop the cases.
 Honecker died in 1994 and Mielke, who had served some time in jail for the 1931 murder of two police captains, died in 2000.

 Many guards were themselves investigated for their actions, with the final case closing on 12 February 2004.
 In some of the cases there was insufficient evidence to identify which guard had fired the fatal shot and thus no prosecution could be made.
 Others were sentenced to probation for their role in the shootings.
-Only the guard who shot Walter Kittel was charged for manslaughter and sentenced to 10 years in prison.
+The harshest sentence imposed was in the case of the guard who shot Walter Kittel.
+He was convicted of manslaughter and sentenced to six years in prison, which was later increased to 10 years imprisonment for murder.
+The reason for the harsher conviction and sentence was that the guard had shot at Kittel after he attempted to surrender.
 Numerous guards were the same ones who had been awarded a Medal for Exemplary Border Service or other award for the killing.